krispyrendang/COMP1800-Group-Project/README.md

 ## General Info
 THe three musketeers:
 * Hi my name is Eugene.
-* Hi, my name is Ian. hi
+* Hi, my name is Ian.
 * Hi my name is Tas.
-This project is gitting on fine.

-## Content
-Content of the project folder:

 ```
  Top level of project folder: